Rite of Passage Charter High School

-Sports such as football, soccer, basketball, baseball, tennis, golf, track, cross-country, bicycling, skiing (alpine and cross-country) form the roster of organized outlets that students can enjoy.
+Sports such as football, soccer, basketball, baseball, tennis, golf, track, cross-country, bicycling, wrestling, and skiing (alpine and cross-country) form the roster of organized outlets that students can enjoy.
 Teamwork, sportsmanship, physical fitness and self-esteem are all areas of focus for the program.
-Additionally, an intensive P.E. program plays a continual role in the R.O.P. treatment regimen, and students continually earn very high marks on the President's Fitness Standards.

 Art and elective credit requirements are met in a variety of ways.
 ROPCHS offers independent study courses in art as well as courses in computer media, and other areas of interest to students.

 As part of the Rite of Passage treatment program, students attend life skills classes, including Anger Management, Gang Affiliation, Drug and Alcohol Dependency, Victim Empathy, Family Reunification, and Teen Parenting.
 Students also participate in a career-focused program as they explore their interests for the future.
 Additionally, through a Positive Peer Culture behavioral modification strategy, students regularly attend Guided Group Meetings that further promote sensible conflict resolution and constructive peer influence.

 Life Skills, OSHA training, CPR, Shop Practices and Vocational Orientation classes complement the students' vocational training and transition into adult life.
 We offer elective credits for these subjects while promoting a higher likelihood of employment and successful, independent living.